Scholarships and bursaries

 Applications are submitted through the Information System by uploading the documents into the appropriate section for applications.
 (Czech only)

-The applications are processed 4 times a year, and students are informed about the start of the process on the MU notice board.
+The applications are processed 4 times a year, and students are informed about the start of the process on the MU notice board in IS.